 Swiss nationals in Lebanon

-At the end of 2020, there were over 1,500 Swiss nationals living in Lebanon.
+At the end of 2022, there were 995 Swiss nationals living in Lebanon.

 History of bilateral relations